JourneyOfCyber/JourneyOfCyber/New folder/README.md

 # pfSense Homelab Network Simulation

 ## Objective
-Built and configured a virtualised network using VMware to install pfSense to simulate real-world network traffic, monitoring, and attack scenarios.
-The goal was to understand how network security devices operate under normal and stressed conditions, and how logging can be used to detect suspicious activity.
+Built and configured a virtualised network using VMware to install and set up a functional pfSense firewall.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]